zazuko/kopflos/README.md

 +    ]
 ```

-The simples possible content of the `entrypoint.get.sparql` file is a `DESCRIBE <https://example.app/>` query.
+The simnplest possible content of the `hydra/entrypoint.get.sparql` file is a `DESCRIBE <https://example.app/>` query.

 Fianally, an explicit declaration of the type of the entrypoint resource is necessary so that hydra-box can set up
-the express router
+the express router.

 ```diff
 +<> a <api#Entrypoint> .